Power usage effectiveness

-Power usage effectiveness (PUE) is a ratio that describes how efficiently a computer data center uses energy; specifically, how much energy is used by the computing equipment (in contrast to cooling and other overhead that supports the equipment).
+Power usage effectiveness (PUE) or power unit efficiency is a ratio that describes how efficiently a computer data center uses energy; specifically, how much energy is used by the computing equipment (in contrast to cooling and other overhead that supports the equipment).

 PUE is the ratio of the total amount of energy used by a computer data center facility to the energy delivered to computing equipment.
 PUE is the inverse of data center infrastructure efficiency.